yupavlen-ms/openvmm/Guide/src/user_guide/openhcl/diag/cvm_restrictions.md

 > NOTE: This restriction also applies to _debug_ builds of OpenHCL when running a CVM.

-> NOTE: This restriction cannot be simulated using `UNDERHILL_CONFIDENTIAL`.
+> NOTE: This restriction cannot be simulated using `OPENHCL_CONFIDENTIAL`.

 ## Saved state